I Am With You Lesson Plan on the Holy Spirit

 Discussion for the I Am With You Lesson Plan on the Holy Spirit

-The Holy Spirit proceeds from the Father and the Son.
-You can think of the Spirit as the love between the Father and the Son.
-It is so strong that it is a person of the Trinity.
-This is the love which made Jesus completely obedient to the Father and able to trust in Him 100% And the Spirit is given to us, so that we can remember what Jesus has told us about the Father.
+Then there is the Holy Spirit, who comes from both the Father and the Son.
+You might think of the Spirit as the love between the Father and the Son, a love so strong and real that it is a person of the Trinity.
+The Spirit is the force that empowered Jesus to obey the Father completely, trusting Him even in the face of death.
+And this same Spirit is given to us.
+The Holy Spirit helps us remember everything Jesus taught us about the Father and His love for us.

 Small Group Reflection Questions for the I Am With You Lesson Plan on the Holy Spirit